vibhatha/nexoan/docs/architecture/data-type-detection-patterns.md

 # Core Storage Type Detection Patterns

-This document describes the JSON patterns used by the Nexoan system to automatically detect and classify the three core storage types when attributes are fed into the system.
+This document describes the JSON patterns used by the OpenGIN system to automatically detect and classify the three core storage types when attributes are fed into the system.

 ## Overview

 The system uses a hierarchical detection approach with the following precedence order for the three core storage types:
-1. **Tabular Data** (highest priority)
+1. **Tabular Data** (supported)
-2. **Graph Data**
+2. **Graph Data** (supported as entity creation, yet to be supported as an attribute to make sub-graphs)
-3. **Document/Map Data** (lowest priority)
+3. **Document/Map Data** (supported as metadata but yet to be supported as an attribute)

 ## Detection Patterns